National Atlas of the United States: 1997 edition

 The final National Atlas of the United States was created in 1997 and was published online through the first nine months of 2014.
 The USGS led the creation of this edition of the National Atlas, but more than twenty U.S. federal agencies cooperated in producing it.
 Its varied products and services included the first online interactive mapping program offered by the Federal government.

 Availability of 1997-2014 Atlas data

-The National Atlas data was archived as 1997-2014 Edition of The National Atlas of the United States on the U.S. government's website.

-The U.S. Geological Survey continues to make at least a subset of the National Atlas data available under its National Map Small Scale Collection.
-The USGS has updated a handful of the Atlas datasets on its pages since the Atlas retired.
-The USGS groups the datasets it hosts into six "chapters" as follows: